nix4cyber/n4c/forensics/memory.md

 volatility2 -f <dump_file> --profile=<profile> memdump -p <pid> -D <output_directory>
 ```

 Or you can even dump the memory of all processes by removing the `-p` option.
+Once you have the memory dumps, using `strings` combined with `grep` can be useful to find interesting strings in the memory dumps.

 ### Network scanning